reymon359/how-to-live/advices/Be proactive/index.md

 Don't sit and wait in a reactive mode, waiting for problems to happen and be solved by themselves instead of taking action.

+The world owes you nothing, you only deserve what you have worked for and achieved by your own effort.

 ## Quotes

 > I believe that everyone chooses how to approach life.
 If you’re proactive, you focus on preparing.
 If you’re reactive, you end up focusing on repairing.